Global Private Practice · Online & Confidential

 Now, that mechanism has jammed.
 You find yourself staring at a screen, intellectually capable of doing the work, but physically unable to engage.
 The "anger" that used to drive you is gone or toxic, and you haven't yet found the Pull Motivation—the deep sense of calling or service that provides renewable energy.

 This is not laziness.
 It is a Stuck Gestalt.
-(To read more about what Gestalt therapy work is, click here.)
+(To read more about what Gestalt therapy work is, click here for what Gestalt therapy is.)

 Where High-Achievers Get Stuck